deathtothecorporation/plunder-docs/a-simple-cog/state.md

 ---

-That's it; you know most everything you need to build a Plunder-backed web app that allows visitors to persist and query application state and files.
-Dig a little deeper into Plunder when you're ready to go further:
+That's it; you know most everything you need to build a Pallas-backed web app that allows visitors to persist and query application state and files.
+Dig a little deeper into Pallas when you're ready to go further: